tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-2-arrays.md

 	4. **linking**

 ## Assembly
-- Very low level language
+- Low level language
-- Based
+- Based on processor architecture
+- Directly moves data in memory and performs other operation
+- Example: